Donate Now!

 Follow Along @keepyourheadupfdn

+We want to hear from you!
 Tell us how we’re doing using the form below.

 β€œI went to so many brain injury support groups and they were always so negative.
 I always left feeling worse.
 I am so happy I found Keep Your Head Up.
 I don’t know how you do it, but it always feels so positive, without minimizing what we are going through.”

-- Mindful Moments Participant
+- Mindful Moments participant

 β€œMy patient did your programming the other day.
 She is pretty sensitive, so she paced it, but she really enjoyed it and was super happy when I spoke with them about it.”